 If a report is determined to be unsubstantiated, unfounded, false or malicious, the designated safeguarding lead should consider whether the child and/or the person who has made the allegation needs help or may have been abused by someone else and this is a cry for help.
-In such circumstances, a referral to children's social care may be appropriate.
+In such circumstances, a referral to CHAT may be appropriate.